juanyavicoli/college/README.md

-# college
+# College
-Bunch of academic/learning projects made in several languages
+Group of learning projects i have (or am) developed during my university years, used to practice my programming skills.